Business and Human Rights Masters Course

 Week 4 Day 1: Friday 21st November

-1000-1115: Corporate Due Diligence in the Extractive Sector – Froydis Cameron-Johansson
+1000-1115: Due Diligence in the Extractive Sector – Froydis Cameron-Johansson

 In a world where the supply of critical metals and minerals are key to the low carbon energy transition, how does responsible business navigate the human rights landscape from early-stage exploration in remote areas, to project development (often with joint venture partners, usually governments) through the logistics and supply chains and on to closure or divestment?

-Using real examples, we will step through the key challenges and considerations a responsible company would go through to practically apply the UNGPs and VPSHR.
+Using real examples, we will step through the key challenges and considerations a responsible company would go through to practically apply the UNGP’s and VPSHR.

 1115-1145: Break

-1145-1300: Shipping and human rights – Francesca Fairbairn
+1145-1300: Shipping and Human Rights – Francesca Fairbairn

 When we think of supply chains we tend to think of mines or farms, construction workers or factories, possibly fulfilment warehouses or retail stores, cars or phones.
-But between every stage of processing, stuff is transported, sometimes multiple times and mostly by ship.
+But between every stage of processing, stuff is transported, mostly by ship.
 90% of world trade travels by sea.
 Raw materials may end up make many journeys by ship before they reach their end consumer.
 And all of this is managed and delivered by the world's merchant navy: 1.8 million seafarers on 60,000 vessels.
 Who is responsible for their welfare?

-- Flags of Convenience, Mark Pieth & Kathrin Betz, 2024 pp37-40 and pp80-91 - also look at the contents page
+- Flags of Convenience, Mark Pieth, Kathrin Betz, 2024 pp37-40 and pp80-91 - also look at the contents page

 1300-1400: Lunch